 Before you even begin thinking about PR, you need to have what I refer to as your social media house in order.
 This is your foundation.
-You need to have your presence sufficiently fleshed out on the internet from your website to your blog to your Twitter page.
+You need to have your presence sufficiently established online from your website to your blog to your Twitter profile.
 You won’t get the results you want from your PR campaign if you don’t have a strong internet presence.
+WHY? because if the lights are on and no one is home no blog will care!
+Capiche?

 With the number of musicians and music publicists flooding the inboxes of the media, you can count on the fact that these editors and writers will be checking each submission’s social media presence as a means to weed out who not to cover.
 As always, you want to have the edge.
 Having a presence doesn’t mean having more Facebook likes than everyone else.
 It means having consistent activity online and engaging with your fans.